knative/docs/docs/versioned/install/README.md

 You install Knative using YAML files and other resources either aided or not by the Knative Operator.
 The Knative Operator is a custom controller that extends the Kubernetes API to install Knative components.
 It allows you to automate applying, patching, and customizing the content.

 The Knative Operator alleviates installation complexities and is compatible with a GitOps approach.
 It also gives you a separation of the core Knative application definition and the ConfigMap and other changes you make.
-You install the Knative Operator either by using the Knative CLI Operator Plugin or by using KS8 Manifests or by Helm.
+You install the Knative Operator either by using the Knative CLI Operator Plugin or by using Kubernetes Manifests or by Helm.

 Here are the considerations for installing using YAML or the Knative Operator: